minprog/cs50x-1718-1819/problems/cards/lab/README.md

 Let's create a `Card` class first.
 For this lab, a `Card` is a very simple object.
 It only contains the bare minimum needed to define what kind of card it is:

-- the suit, or color, of the card (like Hearts)
+- the suit, or color, of the card (like Spades :spades:)
 - the value of the card (2, 3, A, J, ...)

 In UML it would look like this: